 [10] On 12 June 2023, an advocacy group, New Health New Zealand Incorporated, filed a statement of claim seeking judicial review of the Director-General's directions to the 14 local authorities to fluoridate (the New Health proceeding).
-The claim was brought on the grounds that the directions to local authorities breached the right to refuse medical treatment in s 11 of the New Zealand Bill of Rights Act 1990 (NZBORA), were based on mistakes of fact, were irrational, and that the Director-General failed to turn his mind to whether the directions were a reasonable limit on s 11, failed to adequately consider the oral health of the populations affected, failed to adequately consider the costs of fluoridation, and failed to consider a direction not to fluoridate.
+The claim was brought on the grounds that the directions to local authorities breached the right to refuse medical treatment in s 11 of the New Zealand Bill of Rights Act 1990 s 11, failed to adequately consider the oral health of the populations affected, failed to adequately consider the costs of fluoridation, and failed to consider a direction not to fluoridate.

-[11] In a hearing on 18 September 2023, the High Court considered the preliminary issue in the New Health proceeding of whether the Director-General failed to turn his mind to whether the directions to fluoridate were a reasonable limit on the right to refuse medical treatment.
-In a decision dated 10 November 2023, Radich J determined that the Director-General was required to consider whether the directions were a reasonable limit on s 11 of NZBORA, and had failed to do so.
+(NZBORA), were based on mistakes of fact, were irrational, and that the Directorissue in the New Health proceeding of whether the Director-General failed to turn his mind to whether the directions to fluoridate were a reasonable limit on the right to refuse medical treatment.
+In a decision dated 10 November 2023, Radich J determined that the Director-General was required to consider whether the directions were a reasonable limit on s 11 of NZBORA, and had failed to do so.6

-[12] In a subsequent decision in February 2024 regarding relief consequent on the failure to consider NZBORA, Radich J directed the Director-General to reconsider the directions to fluoridate and assess whether they were a reasonable limitation on the right to refuse medical treatment.
-His Honour, however, declined to quash the directions, on the basis of the potential for significant prejudice to public administration, prejudice to third parties, and events subsequent, with particular regard had to the fact that funding had been provided for capital works on fluoridation.
+General failed to turn his mind to whether the directions were a reasonable limit on failure to consider NZBORA, Radich J directed the Director-General to reconsider the directions to fluoridate and assess whether they were a reasonable limitation on the right to refuse medical treatment.7 His Honour, however, declined to quash the directions, on the basis of the potential for significant prejudice to public